Wednesday, 29 September 2021

 Everyone agreed it was different sort of challenge this year due to the International Travel restrictions, the later start date, reduced numbers and fitness levels due to lack of hill time caused by the

 Covid epidemic.
-This probably contributed to the high dropout rate with only 108 of the 125 hikers that started completing the Challange.
+This probably contributed to the high dropout rate with only 108 of the 125 hikers that started completing the Challenge.

 I enjoyed my route and finished a bit earlier than planned due to using a Foul weather alternative route and extending days due to feeling it was too early in the day to stop.